Nonleptonic two-body decays of $\Lambda_b\rightarrow \Lambda_c \pi, \Lambda_cK$ in the perturbative QCD approach: Numerical results

 where $M_S^{\text{fac}}$ and $M_P^{\text{fac}}$ denotes the factorizable contributions to the corresponding amplitudes $M_S$ and $M_P$, respectively. $f_P$ is the decay constant of the pseudoscalar meson.
 The diagrams that contribute to the form factors from $T_{a1-a5}$, $T_{b1-b5}$, $T_{e1,e2}$, and $T_{f1,f2}$ in Fig.~\ref{fig:FeynmanT}, whereas those from the triple-gluon vertex, such as $G_{T1,T2}$ in Fig.~\ref{fig:FeynmanG}, do not contribute since their color factors are zero in the present case.

 The numerical results of the form factors are presented in Table~\ref{tab:form}, where those from various theoretical calculations in the literature are also shown for comparison.
-The main theoretical uncertainties stem from the shape parameters $\beta_Q=1.0\pm 0.2$ in the baryon LCDAs, the charm quark and charmed baryon masses, and the hard scales $t$, respectively.
-In the evaluation, we vary the values of $m_c$ and $m$ within a $10\%$ range and the hard scale from $0.75t$ to $1.25t$ for the error estimation.
-It is found that the main uncertainties in our calculations come from the baryon LCDAs, which can reach $50\%$ in magnitude.
+The main theoretical uncertainties stem from the shape parameters $\beta_Q$ in the baryon LCDAs, the charm quark and charmed baryon masses, and the hard scales $t$, respectively.
+In the evaluation, we vary the values of $\beta_Q$, $m_c$ and $m$ within a $10\%$ range and the hard scale from $0.75t$ to $1.25t$ for the error estimation.
+It is found that the main uncertainties in our calculations come from the baryon LCDAs, which can reach $25\%$ in magnitude.
+It is necessary to stress that the higher-twists contributions of the baryon LCDAs are neglected because that of the $\Lambda_c$ one has not been available currently, which may give significant uncertainties.
+So we choose a relatively wide range of $\beta_Q$ to estimate the effects of the higher-twist contributions.
+The large uncertainties imply that the nonperturbative parameters in the DAs of baryons need to be further constrained for improving the precision of theoretical predictions.
 The uncertainties stemming from the baryon decay constant $f_{\Lambda_b}$ are not shown explicitly in the Table, whose effect on the form factors via the relation of $f_0(g_0) \propto f_{\Lambda_b}^2$.
 The uncertainties related to the light pseudoscalar mesons, such as the Gegenbauer moments shown in Eq.~(\ref{eq:a1}), are only several percent, so that they can be safely neglected in our analysis.
-It is necessary to stress that the higher-twists contributions of the baryon LCDAs are neglected because that of the $\Lambda_c$ one has not been available currently, which may give significant uncertainties.